adessoSE/ssjs-webpack/README.md

 * publish the Landing page
 ## Documentation
 ### importing dependencies
-You can import local js and ampscript (wit ampScript loader) files as dependencies into you index.js.
+You can import local js and ampscript (with ampScript loader) files as dependencies into you index.js.
 Node modules are also possible, although they have to be compatible with ssjs.
 It is recommended to single default exports, e.g. `export default(...)` and named imports, e.g. `import foo from 'bar'`.
 #### Example:
 create a new file `/src/lib/foo.js`:
 ```